Refine and Represent: Region-to-Object Representation Learning: Method

 \section{Method}

 We present \ours, a self-supervised pretraining method that enables region-level and object-centric representation learning.
-At a high level, \ours transforms region-level image priors into object-centric masks through a \textit{region refinement module} and encourages representational invariance for the features corresponding to the contents of the discovered masks (see Figure~\ref{fig:explainer}).
-The training process begins by passing an image through the encoder as well as clustering the image into fine-grained regions using a simple algorithm such as SLIC~\cite{achanta2012slic}.
-Next, features for each region are pooled and clustered using K-means to create masks.
+At a high level, \ours transforms region-level image priors into object-centric masks through a \textit{mask prediction module} and encourages representational invariance for the features corresponding to the contents of the discovered masks (see \cref{fig:explainer}).
+The training process uses a simple region-level prior, such as SLIC\cite{achanta2012slic}, to generate a fixed set of fine-grained image regions.
+During pretraining, features for each region are pooled and clustered using K-means to create segmentation masks.
 A high number of clusters, $K$, leads to masks that group small image regions together.
-Conversely, we have found that using a lower number of clusters leads to neighboring image regions that are grouped together in order to form semantically meaningful segmentations which tend to correspond to objects. \ours then promotes representational similarity for the features corresponding to the refined masks, by aligning the features for refined regions across different views of the image.
-Finally, a region-to-object curriculum enables region-level and object-centric representation learning by gradually progressing masks from oversegmented regional fragments to accurate object-centric masks (Figure \ref{fig:teaser}).
+Conversely, we have found that using a lower number of clusters leads to semantically meaningful segmentations which tend to correspond to objects. \ours then promotes representational similarity for the features corresponding to the predicted masks, by aligning said features across different views of an image.
+Finally, our region-to-object curriculum enables region-level and object-centric representation learning by gradually progressing masks from regional fragments to object-centric segmentations.

-\paragraph{Formulation} We formulate the pretraining objective as a bilevel optimization problem where the upper-level objective refines region-level priors into object-centric masks (Section \ref{sec:mask_refinement}) and the lower-level objective optimizes representational invariance for mask-level features (Section \ref{sec:representation_learning}).
-Let $X$ refer to a given image and $R$ be the region-level prior for the image (e.g. SLIC superpixels).
-The outer loop computes a cluster assignment, $M$, which is used to segment the image $X$, according to a mask-level objective ($\mathcal{L_{\text{mask}}}$) given the representation $f_\theta(X)$ and the region-level prior $R$ (Eq.~\ref{eq:bilevel_outer}).
-The inner loop optimizes the parameters, $\theta$, of the encoder, $f_\theta$, following any representation learning objective ($\mathcal{L_{\text{repr}}}$) with respect to the segmentations created using $M$ (Eq.~\ref{eq:bilevel_inner}).
+\paragraph{Formulation} We formulate the pretraining objective as a bilevel optimization problem.
+In this formulation, the upper-level objective transforms a region-based prior into an object-centric mask (\cref{sec:mask_refinement}) and the lower-level objective optimizes representational invariance for mask-level features (\cref{sec:representation_learning}).
+Let $X$ refer to a given image and $R$ be the region-level prior for the image (\eg SLIC superpixels).
+The outer loop computes a cluster assignment, $M$, which is used to segment the image $X$, according to a mask-level objective ($\mathcal{L_{\text{mask}}}$) given the representation $f_\theta(X)$ and the region-level prior $R$ (\cref{eq:bilevel_outer}).
+The inner loop optimizes the parameters, $\theta$, of the encoder, $f_\theta$, following any representation learning objective ($\mathcal{L_{\text{repr}}}$) with respect to the segmentations created using $M$ (\cref{eq:bilevel_inner}).